chandrunarayan/idmd/lessons/week3/readme.md

 2 [Line Drawing](code/line_drawing_f)

-* Update initial code below to change to add a tiny circle at the end of the line filled with a random color each time when when the mouse is clicked
+* REQUIRED: Update initial code below to change to add a tiny circle at the end of the line filled with a random color each time when when the mouse is clicked

 ```javascript
 function setup() {